Timeline of serial killer John Wayne Gacy's life, case

 July 19, 2017: The county identifies 16-year-old James “Jimmie” Byron Haakenson as another of Gacy’s victims.
 The teenager had left his Minnesota home in 1976 and was last heard from in August of that year.

 Oct.
-25, 2021: Authorities identify another victim as Francis Wayne Alexander, a North Carolina man who had moved to Chicago not long before disappearing.
+25, 2021: Authorities identify another victim as Francis Wayne Alexander, a North Carolina native who moved with his family to New York State as a child and then moved to Chicago not long before he vanished.
 That leaves the names of five victims still unknown.

-Note: This story was first published on Oct.
-25. It was updated on Oct.
-26 to correct that Alexander moved with his family from North Carolina to New York State as a child.